Bodak Yellow: Composition and production

 The beat for "Bodak Yellow" was created by Jermaine "J. White Did It" White, a producer from Dallas.
-White and Cardi B met in New York due to a shared manager and decided to work together.
-Pardison Fontaine ghostwrote the lyrics on a plane, listening to the beat Cardi sent him.
+White and Cardi B met in New York through to a shared manager and decided to work together.
 She stated, "every bitch that I don't like came to my head.
 And I pictured me, slapping it to them."
 White has stated he has sometimes been "intimidated" by Cardi B's violence in the recording studio, and that "our chemistry at first was a love-hate one, because I was such a general at first, and then she became the general."
-The name of the song was inspired by Kodak Black, a Florida rapper, because Cardi B said the cadence of words in "Bodak Yellow" reminded her of Black's 2015 song "No Flockin."
+The name of the song was inspired by Kodak Black, a Florida rapper, because Cardi B said the cadence of words in "Bodak Yellow" reminded her of Black's 2015 song "No Flockin".
 Kodak Black later released a remix of "Bodak Yellow".

 The lyrics, which reference the signature red sole of luxury shoe brand Louboutin, discuss her no longer needing to dance (she worked as a stripper), taunt her critics that she's now more powerful and making more money than they are, and that it's because of her work ethic.
-The video to the song has amassed 233 million views on YouTube.
+The video for the song has amassed over one billion views on YouTube.

 Critical reception

 "Bodak Yellow" received widespread critical acclaim.
 Complex's writers called the song "a great, extraordinarily catchy record.
 The hook, the beat, her lyrics: it all works.
 Cardi sounds so sure of herself, it's difficult not to believe and rap along with every word.
 Her shit feels like early Lil' Kim, the way the fellas react to her bars.
 That beat drops and people go nuts."
 Tom Breihan of Stereogum wrote, "On 'Bodak Yellow,' Cardi uses [her] voice to fill up the synthy, minimal beat, using all the track's open space to project personality everywhere.
 It's a big, loud, brash, noisy song, and it's perfect."
-USA Today wrote, "The track’s name is a reference to the Florida rapper Kodak Black, borrowing the distinctive cadences he used on his minor hit 'No Flockin'.."
+USA Today wrote, "The track’s name is a reference to the Florida rapper Kodak Black, borrowing the distinctive cadences he used on his minor hit 'No Flockin'."
 The Washington Post editor Chris Richards said that the song did not need a hook because "every phrase she blurts has its own ticklish melody, its own whiplash rhythm."
-Naming it the best song of the year, Pitchfork stated it "emboldened many of the people—especially women of color—who were marginalized for the very things that anchor the Afro-Latina star's impenetrable pride."
+Naming it the best song of the year, Pitchfork stated that it "emboldened many of the people—especially women of color—who were marginalized for the very things that anchor the Afro-Latina star's impenetrable pride."
 Dan Weiss of Consequence of Sound named it "the best rap debut in years."
 The Ringer considered it the best female rap song of the 2010s.